sconnock/sc-trailheadlive/README.md

 12. Using Upsert with External ID in Salesforce
 <br/>Scheduled 26th January 2021 @2.00pm GMT

-11. Preparing for your Platform Developer I Certification - Deploying your Code
+11. Preparing for your Platform Developer I Certification - Deployment - Environments and Tools
 <br/>To Be Scheduled